 To create beautiful Facebook ad designs, you have to:

-- Keep your ads colorful, so that they’ll immediately catch attention
+- Keep your ads colorful so that they’ll immediately catch peoples’ attention.

-- Place your main value proposition in the ad image, so that people will read it right as they see your ad
+- Place your main value proposition in the ad image so that people will read it as soon as they see your ad.

-- Use the right image size (1200 x 628 pixels), so that your ad creatives look good on every screen
+- Use the right image or video size for your ad placement so that your ad creatives look good on every screen.

 If you’d like to learn more about Facebook ad design, we suggest you read these guides:

-Your ad copy is the second most important part of your Facebook ads, right after the ad image.
-The ad copy should first catch an ad viewer’s interest and then convince them to take action, e.g. make a purchase.
+Your ad copy is the second most important part of your Facebook ad, right after the ad design.
+The ad copy’s goal is to convince readers to take action, whether that’s learning more or buying your product.

 Your Facebook ads have multiple fields where you can place text:

 Eager to know more?
-These are great resources to dig deeper into the secrets of Facebook ad copy:
+Here are some great resources to help you dig deeper into the secrets of Facebook ad copy:

-In the next chapter, we’re going to explore the different types of Facebook audiences — so that you’ll know about all the possible targeting options.
+Now that you know how to make a Facebook ad, it’s time to get into the details of how to make it a success.
+In the next chapter, we’re going to explore the different types of Facebook audiences — so you’ll know about all of your possible targeting options.